-A finished basement is one of the best ways to ensure a return on investment when it comes to selling your house.
+If you are considering selling your house and moving, a finished basement is one of the best ways to ensure a return on investment.
 In fact, the average basement remodel in the U.S. can have an ROI as high as 70%.

 However, it’s often a challenge for homeowners to decide on what to do with their finished ground floor to ensure the best ROI.
 Therefore, it’s most common for homeowners to continue the interior design style of the rest of their house down into the basement.

 Consider the following ways you can add style to your finished basement during your home remodeling renovations.

 Bright colored walls

 It can be difficult to choose the right paint color for a ground level remodel because the paint will often appear darker than the swatch.
 This is because of the lack of natural light in the basement.